 Abstract

-The accumulation of lignocellulosic waste, particularly from agro-industrial sources like coconut coir fibre, presents a significant environmental challenge due to its recalcitrant nature and resistance to natural decomposition.
+The accumulation of lignocellulosic waste, particularly from agro-industrial sources such as coconut coir fibre, poses a significant environmental challenge due to its recalcitrant nature and resistance to natural decomposition.
 This study explores the potential of bacterial isolates from damp yard leachate for the biodegradation of lignocellulose in coconut coir fibre.
-Twenty four bacterial strains were isolated from the Perungudi municipal damp yard and screened for lignolytic and cellulolytic activities using alkaline lignin and carboxymethyl cellulose substrates.
+Twenty-four bacterial strains were isolated from the Perungudi municipal dump yard and screened for lignolytic and cellulolytic activities using alkaline lignin and carboxymethyl cellulose substrates.
 Eight isolates demonstrated substantial enzymatic activity and were further used to form a microbial consortium.
-The consortium was applied in solid-state fermentation of coir fibre over 30 days.
+The consortium was applied in the solid-state fermentation of coir fibre over 30 days.
 FTIR analysis revealed significant structural changes in functional groups associated with lignin and cellulose, confirming effective biodegradation.
 A pot study using the degraded substrate, with and without microbial inoculation and vermicompost, evaluated its effect on fenugreek (Trigonella foenum-graecum) growth.
-Results indicated that plant growth was enhanced when the degraded substrate was combined with vermicompost, suggesting that nutrient supplementation is essential for agricultural application.
+Results indicated that plant growth was enhanced when the degraded substrate was combined with vermicompost, suggesting that nutrient supplementation is essential for agricultural applications.
 Overall, the study highlights the biodegradation potential of damp yard-adapted microbes and supports their application in sustainable waste management strategies.
 These findings offer a promising biological alternative to conventional lignocellulose treatment methods and demonstrate potential in producing value-added biofertilizer from agro-waste.

-Key words: Bacterial degradation, Biodegradation, Coconut coir fibre, Lignocellulose, Organic waste management, Sustainability.
+Keywords: Bacterial degradation, Biodegradation, Coconut coir fibre, Lignocellulose, Organic waste management, Sustainability.

 1. Introduction

-The simultaneous urbanization and associated high generation of municipal solid waste (MSW) are serious concerns to sustainable development of cities (Lissah et al., 2021).
+The simultaneous urbanization and associated high generation of municipal solid waste (MSW) are serious concerns for the sustainable development of cities (Lissah et al., 2021).
 Lignocellulosic biomass, derived from woody waste, crop residue, textile, and food waste, is an important component in MSW.
 Also, packaging materials and construction waste (such as bamboo and reed) add another layer of complexity to this organic "soup", which is resistant to common decomposition processes (Inyang et al., 2022; Lorenci Woiciechowski et al., 2020).
 One such byproduct is coconut coir fibre, which is derived from the husk of coconuts during processing.
 While coir has commercial applications in products like mats, ropes, and brushes, vast amounts of residual fibre remain unused or are disposed of inappropriately (Gundupalli et al., 2022).
 This poses significant environmental challenges, particularly in regions lacking effective waste management systems.
-Increasing urban population and changing consumption patterns make it more critical to devise strategies for lignocellulosic waste biodegradation to implement efficient waste management strategies.
+The increasing urban population and changing consumption patterns make it more critical to devise strategies for lignocellulosic waste biodegradation to implement efficient waste management.
 Coconut coir is rich in lignocellulosic compounds, including cellulose, hemicellulose, and lignin, which make it naturally resistant to microbial attack and environmental degradation (Mahmud et al., 2023).
 Lignin, in particular, acts as a physical and chemical barrier, protecting cellulose and hemicellulose from enzymatic breakdown (Li et al., 2018).
 As a result, the decomposition of coir fibre in natural conditions is extremely slow.
 Traditional disposal methods, such as open burning or damp yarding, not only fail to recover the potential value of the biomass but also contribute to environmental problems like greenhouse gas emissions, soil degradation, and leachate formation (Khan et al., 2021).